orcawhisperer/AuditoriumReservation/DEPLOYMENT.md

-# Shahbaaz Auditorium Deployment Guide
+# BaazCine Deployment Guide

-This document provides comprehensive instructions for deploying the Shahbaaz Auditorium Seat Reservation System on a VPS (Virtual Private Server) without Docker.
+This document provides comprehensive instructions for deploying the BaazCine Seat Reservation System on a VPS (Virtual Private Server) without Docker.

 **Note:** The system uses SQLite for simplified deployment.
 This guide has been updated to reflect direct VPS deployment.